Bonadajuan/EFSample/README.md

 # EFSample
-Llamar a procedimientos almacenados con Entity Framework en .NET 5
+Call stored procedures with Entity Framework in .NET 5